38.2 F

 HOW TO SUBMIT

 Op-eds are a kind of submission reserved for undergraduate and graduate students at UConn writing specifically on behalf of their membership in a particular group or community here.
-This could be as a student of a particular subject, participant in a club or political organization, or member of an underrepresented group here.
-Submissions connect personal experiences to advocacy regarding issues at UConn.
+This could be as a student of a particular subject, participant in a RSO or political organization, or member of an underrepresented group here.
+Submissions connect personal experiences to advocacy regarding issues at UConn or of interest to UConn students.

 • Letters must be emailed to opinion@dailycampus.com.